kero-mina/RTL2GDS/README.md

-# RTL2GDS
+# RTL Step
-Here I implemented
+Here I implemented Single Cycle RISC-V Processor in Verilog that does set of instructions as following
-# sfdfda
-s